richardlaugesen/ruvpy/README.md

 - optimise_over_forecast_distribution - use the whole forecast distribution at each timestep to determine the optimium amount to spend on mitigation which is expected to maximise utility
 - critical_probability_threshold_fixed - convert the probabilistic forecast into deterministic using a critical probability threshold for all timesteps, spend enough to mitigate the damages from the flowclass it falls within
-- critical_probability_threshold_equals_alpha - same as fixed threshold approach but set the critical probability threshold to equal alpha
+- critical_probability_threshold_equals_par - same as fixed threshold approach but set the critical probability threshold to equal the economic parameter
-- critical_probability_threshold_max_ruv - same as the equals-alpha approach but set the critical probability threshold to maximise forecast value for each alpha
+- critical_probability_threshold_max_ruv - same as the equals-par approach but set the critical probability threshold to maximise forecast value for each economic parameter

 ### Helper functions